tleruitte/jobs/instructions/ios/ios-engineer.md

 - Make sure the expansion and contraction interaction between the Calendar view and Agenda view is fast and fluid

 - Feel free to cut out non-essential features if you are short on time

-- Use of open source dependencies is allowed but not necessary to complete the challenge

 - Use a static data set for your calendar events